EdgeX-Camera-Management/edgex-examples/application-services/custom/camera-management/README.md

 # Run the EVAM services (in another terminal)
 make run-edge-video-analytics
 # ...
 # OPTIONAL: Leave this running.
-If needed to stop
+If you need to stop the services, run Ctrl-C
 make stop-edge-video-analytics
 ```